aiida-vasp/aiida-vasp/docs/source/tutorials/silicon_sp.md

 This notebook can be downloaded as **{nb-download}`silicon_sp.ipynb`** and {download}`silicon_sp.md`
 :::

-`VaspBuilderUpdater` provides a simplified interface for setting up calculations using pre-define default inputs for calculation and for workflow execution.
+{{ VaspInputGenerator }} provides a simplified interface for setting up calculations using pre-define default inputs for calculation and for workflow execution.

 In jupyter notebook, we normally need to load the necessary AiiDA environment: